What Is Pleural Mesothelioma?

 Palliative Care for Pleural Mesothelioma Patients

-Late-stage pleural mesothelioma patients who cannot undergo life-extending treatments can still access therapies to live with less pain.
-This is known as palliative care.
+Late-stage pleural mesothelioma patients who cannot undergo life-extending treatments can still access therapies called palliative care to reduce pain and discomfort.

 - Partial pleurectomy: This prevents fluid buildup and relieves symptoms by removing part of the pleura.